Are You Truly Compassionate?

 • |

-The Zen Series: The Girl At The River
+The Zen Series: The Crystal Cup

 [otw_shortcode_info_box border_style=”bordered” background_color=”#e8e8e8″] Parsi Times presents our readers ‘The Zen Series’ by PT Columnist, Kashmira Shaw Raj – a professional Taichi and Qigong practitioner and teacher, as also a sought-after clinical psychologist and healer.
 These Zen stories will resonate with you and help you connect within, at a deeper, inner level to encourage and empower…